DSharpPlus/DSharpPlus/docs/articles/hosting.md

 ### Free hosting
 If you're looking for free hosts, you've likely considered using [Heroku](https://www.heroku.com/) or [Glitch](https://glitch.com/).
 We advise against using these platforms as they are designed to host web services, not Discord bots, and instances from either of these companies will shut down if there isn't enough internet traffic.
-Save youself the headache and don't bother.
+Save yourself the headache and don't bother.

 Outside of persuading somebody to host your bot, you won't find any good free hosting solutions.